feddieminas/django_fantasy_foot_track/README.md

   - As previous and next buttons have been implemented, use page input value to be inserted by the user to achieve flexibility

 - As a user :
   - Category cards posted showing the day that has been created (i.e. Today, 3 days ago etc), to enable me understand the trend and recent topics discussed.
-Similarly implement datetime in each view card section
+Similarly implement datetime in each view card comment section
   - Number of comments show when viewing a card, thus one can see number of public actions at a glance without scrolling
   - Use mark tag to highlight the two to three key values on a category card overview